 DChE: Discover Chemical Engineering

-- Lab tours with world-renowned labs
+- Lab tours and lunches with world-renowned, surprisingly down-to-earth faculty

 - Trips to nearby companies and startups

-- Fun, hands-on chemical engineering activities
+- Hands-on chemical engineering activities

 - An introductory seminar featuring basic engineering concepts

 ... and more!
 Most importantly, however, you’ll get the chance to explore campus and the city while making friends with other first years and a great crew of upperclassmen!
 Hope to see you soon!

 Select events/programs are subject to change in the event of COVID-related restrictions.

 Dates: Tuesday, August 24- Saturday, August 28, 2021